 Dear Khubla Khan, We remember with love the kitten who captured our hearts and continued to charm us for so many years.
 The kitty who answered the phone, opened and closed doors by their handles, climbed up wall tapestries to the ceiling, pounced on belt “snakes” with such ardor, overdosed on thawing chicken, caused such a commotion eating mouse poison on our Kibbutz during the harvest, captured the attention and admiration of a Druze Village, and basically has spent his life attracting fans wherever he has gone.
 You are a BodiSahtva feline and we feel blessed to have shared this particular lifetime with you.
 We are also grateful that you’ve had such a wonderful home and family these past 7 years.

 Khubie, (aka Khubla Khan, The Big Unit, The Tank, The King of All Cats, The Mayor of John Street, The Gravel Truck, The Big Guy, His Sublime Feline Majesty) died September 7, 2001 due to complications from kidney failure.
 He retained his charm until the very end, even befriending strangers as we took him to the vet one last time.
 He was a great big presence in our lives and is often missed.
 He was 17 1/2 years old and dearly beloved by all those who knew him.
-We’ve posted his farewell/birthday celebration which happened in March, 2001.
-We also have a photo album of him with some of his friends.
+The photos below include those from his farewell/birthday celebration which happened in March, 2001.
+He has a blue wrap on his paw.
+The rest are images of him with some of his friends.

 Two new cats enter our hearts (2002)